 In the event of an overdose, contact the Poison Control Center.
 It is also reasonable to employ the usual supportive measures, e.g., remove unabsorbed material from the gastrointestinal tract, employ clinical monitoring, and institute supportive treatment as dictated by the patient’s clinical status.
 Canagliflozin was negligibly removed during a 4-hour hemodialysis session.
 Canagliflozin is not expected to be dialyzable by peritoneal dialysis.

-- History of a serious hypersensitivity reaction to INVOKANA [see WARNINGS AND PRECAUTIONS].
+- History of a serious hypersensitivity reaction to INVOKANA, such as anaphylaxis or angioedema [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].

-- Severe renal impairment (eGFR less than 30 mL/min/1.73 m²), end stage renal disease or patients on dialysis [see WARNINGS AND PRECAUTIONS, and Use In Specific Populations].
+- Severe renal impairment (eGFR less than 30 mL/min/1.73 m2), end stage renal disease (ESRD), or patients on dialysis [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].

 Additional Invokana Information